o3de/o3de.org/content/docs/user-guide/features/_index.md

 ---
-description: ' This section describes the major Lumberyard systems. '
+description: ' This section describes the major O3DE systems. '
-title: 'Lumberyard Systems'
+title: 'O3DE Systems'
 ---
-# Lumberyard Systems {#lumberyard-systems}
+# O3DE Systems {#lumberyard-systems}

-Lumberyard consists of the following major systems that help you develop levels within the editor:
+O3DE consists of the following major systems that help you develop levels within the editor:
 + [Employing artificial intelligence](/docs/userguide/ai/intro.md)

   Artificial Intelligence \(AI\) is a technology or system that endows seemingly intelligent actions and behaviors to an agent or character, called the AI agent\.
 An AI agent is a game entity that uses information to make decisions in pursuit of one or more goals\.